developer-zebra/developer-zebra-site/src/zds/faq/index.md

 * Port: `443`

 **NOTES**
-* **ZDS by default attempts to connect first with Server 2** on devices running Android 10 and later and the CommonTransportLayer (v2.x) app.
+* **ZDS by default attempts to connect first with Server 2** on devices running Android 10 (or later) and Zebra Common Transport Layer 2.x (or later).
 Server 1 is otherwise used.
-* **Access to Server 2 requires a valid security certificate**, which is built into the CommonTransportLayer app.
+* **Access to Server 2 requires a valid security certificate**, which is built into the Common Transport Layer app.
 The server is not generally reachable through a browser.

 -----